ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 \>\>True or false: A good object-relational mapping (ORM) system should be implemented using parameterized statements or something equivalent to them.<<

 (x) True
-DBMS' current escaping rules for its particular version and configuration.

 ( ) False